-No worry about trials, subscriptions, license costs or annual fees.
+No worries about trials, subscriptions, license costs or annual fees.

 Developed by an experienced team and supported by an awesome community, LibreCAD is also free to hack and copy.

-It's available in over 30 langauges with cross-platform support for macOS, Windwows, and Linux.
+It's available in over 30 languages with cross-platform support for macOS, Windows, and Linux.

 This is an option for all platforms.